-As at December 31, 2022 and 2021, the Fund's investments in debt securities are mandatorily classified at FVTPL as disclosed in Note 3.
+As at December 31, 2022 and 2021, the Fund has no investments in debt instruments classified under the FVTPL category.

 Business model: The business model reflects how the Fund manages the assets in order to generate cash flows.
 That is, whether the Fund's objective is solely to collect the contractual cash flows from the assets or is to collect both the contractual cash flows and cash flows arising from the sale of assets.
-If neither of these is applicable, then the financial assets are classified as part of 'other' business model and measured at fair value through profit or loss.
+If neither of these is applicable, then the financial assets are classified as part of 'other' business model and measured at FVTPL.
 Factors considered by the Fund in determining the business model for a group of assets include past experience on how the cash flows for these assets were collected, how the asset's performance is evaluated and reported to key management personnel, how risks are assessed and managed and how managers are compensated.

-SPPI: Where the business model is to hold assets to collect contractual cash flows or to collect contractual cash flows and sell, the Fund assesses whether the financial instruments' cash flows represent solely payments of principal and interest (the 'SPPI test').
+SPPI: Where the business model is to hold assets to collect contractual cash flows or to collect contractual cash flows and sell, the Fund assesses whether the financial instruments' cash flows represent SPPI (the "SPPI test").
 In making this assessment, the Fund considers whether the contractual cash flows are consistent with a basic lending arrangement i.e. interest includes only consideration for the time value of money, credit risk, other basic lending risks and a profit margin that is consistent with a basic lending arrangement.
 Where the contractual terms introduce exposure to risk or volatility that are inconsistent with a basic lending arrangement, the related financial asset is classified and measured at FVTPL.